 Examples:

-For backward compatibility, the legacy short form still works:
+For backward compatibility, the two-segment form still works:

 y: "$salary.q50" # equivalent to $salary.data.q50